jacquelynchow/stash/README.md

 * Allowing users to personalize their profile with a profile picture and allow members to change pod pictures after the pod is already created.
 * Allowing users to accept / decline being added to a pod.
 * Allowing users to send invites to other contacts and send an SMS to that number.
-* Offering more media type categories like Recipes, Netflix shows, Restaurants, and more
+* Offering more media type categories like Recipes, Netflix shows, Restaurants, and more.
+* Making the app compatible as a web-based app.
 * Potentially publishing our app to the App Store.